My first hybrid events were 20+ years ago. I was a new consultant in a Virginia-based firm, working with globally located teams.

 1. Provide an Equitable Experience for both In-Person and Remote Attendees

-This doesn’t mean they must have the same experience, but all participants should certainly be able to hear the presenter and engage with other attendees.
+This doesn’t mean they must have the same experience.
+But all participants should certainly be able to hear the presenter and engage with other attendees.

-2. Involve remote attendees in the conversation.
+2. Involve remote attendees in the conversation

 Value often comes from engaging on the topic and networking with other participants.
 It is critical to build in opportunities to network and engage in conversation.
 Be extra careful to avoid giving preferential treatment to in-person attendees.

-3. Set communication norms.
+3. Set communication norms

-Hybrid events, and the attendees, benefit from having guidelines that assure all participants an equal opportunity to participate.
+Hybrid events, and the attendees, benefit from having guidelines that assure all participants have an equal opportunity to participate.

-4. Start planning early.
+4. Start planning hybrid events early

 Designing a hybrid event involves many considerations.
-It’s like planning two, or even three events – one for the in-person participants, one for the online participants, and one for interaction between the two groups.
+It’s like planning two or even three events – one for the in-person participants, one for the online participants, and one for interaction between the two groups.

-This extra planning, and technology, often results in higher costs.
+This extra planning, and the associated technology, often results in higher costs.
 It may require someone to run the virtual part of the meeting with a different method of collaboration than required for the in-person participants.

 Start planning early and be sure to test and validate the technology and design decisions well in advance.